Ha just made it back to the broadcast complex here in the nick of time.

 Absolutely.

-But without it, and it's certainly what you're what you're saying is something I've I've said this before, if I'm if I'm interpreting you correctly, what you're saying is something I have gotten tarred and feather over every time I've said it in the twenty-year history of this program, and that is that uh morality, the life's guardrails, whatever, derive descend from religion.
+What you're saying is something I have gotten tarred in feather over every time I've said it in the 20-year history of this program, and that is that morality, the life's guardrails, whatever, derive descend from religion.

 It's the only source.

-Well, just be good, thankful you are not the host.
+Well, just be good, thankful, you are not the host.

-If you were, you would get emails, hateful emails, telling you you don't know what you're talking about, you haven't the slightest understanding of religion or morality, and besides, who are you to be defining anybody's morality for them anyway?
+Because if you were, you would get emails, hateful emails, telling you you don't know what you're talking about.

-Crime statistics uh are improving.
+Crime statistics are improving.

-Uh uh all these cultural indicators are getting better.
+All these cultural indicators are getting better.

 A lot of people think these surveillance cameras are just the natural evolution toward large government and big brotherism.